harvard-lil/capstone/capstone/capweb/templates/docs/02_site_features/04_bulk.md

-{% load pipeline %}
 {% load api_url %}
-title: Bulk data documentation
+title: Bulk Data
-meta_description: Caselaw Access Project bulk data documentation
-page_image: img/og_image/docs.png
 explainer: Our <a href="{% url "download-files" "bulk_exports/" %}">bulk data files</a> contain the same information that is available via <a href="{% url "api" %}">our API</a>, but are much faster to download if you want to interact with a large number of cases.
 Each file contains all of the cases from a single jurisdiction or reporter. <br/> <a class="btn btn-primary" href="{% url "download-files" "bulk_exports/" %}">Access data</a>

-# Access Limits {: class="subtitle" }
+# Access Limits

 All metadata files, and bulk data files for our open jurisdictions, are [available to everyone]({% url "download-files" "bulk_exports/" %}) without a login.